celerik/celerik-netcore-services/README.md

-# celerik-netcore-services
+# .NET Core Services Library

+## What's it

-Provides a codebaseline for service-oriented proyects and abstractions for common services like Log, Security, MasterData, Settings.
+*Celerik.NetCore.Services* provides a codebaseline for .NET Core service-oriented project and abstractions for common services like Log, Security, MasterData, Settings.
 A built-in PayPal service is included as well.

+## What's next

+Check out the road map of *Celerik.NetCore.Util* [here](ROADMAP.md).

+## License

+*Celerik.NetCore.Util* is licensed under the [MIT license](LICENSE).

+## How to Contribute
+Check out the contributing guide [here](CONTRIBUTING.md).